RagaRanjini/BasicWebD_Project1/README.md

  4. Profile page

- Uploaded png files are screenshots of the obtained output , jpeg files are resources used in the development of the above mentioned web pages .
+ Uploaded png files are screenshots of the obtained output , jpeg files are resources used in the development of the above mentioned web pages . profile.jpg is a picture used as a profile in profile page .